 - 2 ounces (about 1 cup) freshly grated parmesan cheese

-- 1 pound ziti or other similar pasta (like penne)
+- 1 pound ziti or other similar pasta (like rigatoni or penne)

 - 2 tablespoons olive oil